ssbc/ssb-buttwoo-spec/README.md

 ### Content

-If not encrypted, content should be bipf encoded.
+If there is content and it is not encrypted, content SHOULD be a bipf encoded object.
+Note this applies to the 3 tag types defined in this document.
+One can use other tags to mean something else.
+This could be used to carry for example files as content.

 If encrypted, a [ssb-bfe encrypted data format] MUST be used.

 ## Performance